KodyAnderson1/CanvasQuizFileGenerator/README.md

 python main.py -rm -f json yaml txt
 ```

-This command will create `.txt` files with the quiz data and rename and move the .html files to
+This command will create `.txt` file(s) with the quiz data and rename and move the .html files to the `parsed_html`
-the `parsed_html` directory.
+directory.

 ```bash
 python main.py
 ```

----

 ### Changing File Paths